Questions About Cello Lessons

 If you are eager to start but your child is not ready yet, why not start to take lessons yourself!
 Many Suzuki parents start taking lessons to be able to help their child better for future practice and also to make their child interested in the instrument.
-Dr. Suzuki himself used this approach with his students and raved about it.themselves!
-If your child isn’t ready for a turn yet, the teacher may invite the parent to have a turn.
-This can help the child to feel ready.

 How do I know if my child has musical talent?

-The Suzuki Method fundamental philosophy is that every child can be educated.
+The Suzuki Method fundamental philosophy is that every child can learn.
 Talent in children is a skill that develops over time.
 Every child has the ability to speak their mother tongue, as long as they have the opportunity to be introduced to this language from an early age (even in the womb!).
 Developing musical talent is no different.
 If parents believe in the ability of their child, and if they provide the support and proper environment to learn, their child will develop their talent to play an instrument gradually.

 One of the unique aspects of the Suzuki Method is the direct involvement of parents in their child’s education.
 It is required that you attend the lessons.
 You are the best teacher for your child and your presence is key to develop their interest in learning.
 During our classes, you will learn how to create a proper learning environment in your home, the basic technique of the cello, and how to practice effectively with your child.
 Don’t worry, you don’t need to be an expert!
 Most often, parents that are not musicians tend to be really good Suzuki parents!

 Learning to play the cello is as much a physical process as it is an auditory one.
 Listening to the pieces your child is currently playing and upcoming pieces is part of daily practice and is just as important as practicing their instrument.
 Listen to the recordings in the car on the way to school, as you are eating an after school snack before practicing and sometimes before bed.
 They will get stuck in your head, and that is a good thing!
-This will make learning new pieces easier.
+This will make learning new pieces much easier.

 When a young child learns new words, they don’t master them and never say them again.
 They repeat them over and over and become a part of the child’s vocabulary.
 The Suzuki pieces should be acquired in the same way.
 Repetition is the mother of skill and the key to retention.
 The choice of music included in the Suzuki repertoire is strategic.
 Each piece builds on the ones that came before, preparing students for difficulties ahead.
 The skills learned and polished in these pieces need consistent repetition so that they become natural and easy.